FAQ – Frequently Asked Questions

 Can I visit camp before I sign-up?

-Come out to our Adventure Day Camp on Date TBD from 1:00 to 4:00 pm for a fun, informative Open House!
+Come out to our Adventure Day Camp on Saturday April 25 from 11:00 am to 2:00 pm for a fun, informative Open House!
 Meet our staff, play games, enjoy refreshments, win free prizes and see how camp operates on a day-to day-basis.
 You may also email the camp director to set up a tour.

 Does my camper have to swim if he or she doesn't know how?